HOME(DOCS) Optical Printer Control System HOME(DOCS)

 setbit [port] [bitmask] # Set port bit by ORing [bitmask]

-start [label] # Declare the beginning of a procedure
+start [label] # Declare beginning of a procedure

-(NOTE: lable name 'always' defines a procedure ALWAYS parsed)
+(NOTE: label name 'always' defines procedure ALWAYS parsed)

 system [command] # Execute a DOS command

-tripport [chan] [port] [mask] [test] # Define port to test for trip condition
+tripport [chan] [port] [mask] [test] # Port to test for trip condition

 xorbit [port] [bitmask] # Invert port bit by XORing [bitmask]